mhmd-da/todo/README.md

 3. Build and run the project

 ## API Endpoints
 The following API endpoints are available in the ToDo project.
-You can export the postman colllection called **ToDo.postman_collection.json**.
-Note: update the **url** variable in the collection to match the instance running on your machine:
 - Category APIs:
   - GET /api/todo/category: Retrieve all categories.
   - GET /api/todo/category/{categoryid}: Retrieve a specific category by ID.